janakinzel/simIDM/README.md

-The purpose of this fork is to extend simIDM to be able to simulate data from a Cox model with given covariate and parameter values.
+The purpose of this fork is to extend simIDM to be able to simulate IDM-data from a Cox model with given covariate and parameter values.
+First changes have been made in branch "cox", but further changes are needed.
 Original README below.
 <!-- markdownlint-disable-file -->

 <!-- README.md needs to be generated from README.Rmd.
 Please edit that file -->